Did Paul struggle with sin and live in a Romans 7 scenario?

 - a reverential fear of God.
 This is not a fear of condemnation any longer.
 It is the fear of separating ourselves from the love of God through sin.
-We who truly love God walk in fear of offending Him after having come to know Him and His righteousness.
+We who truly love God walk fearful of offending Him after having come to know Him and His righteousness.

-- a peace found in communion with Him that is beyond comprehension (Phil 4:7) – a peace that nothing in this world can give (John 14:27).
+- a peace found in communion with Him that is beyond comprehension (Phil 4:7).
+This is a peace that nothing in this world can give (John 14:27).

-But if we continue to walk according to the fleshly desires, we will set ourselves at enmity with God, and will not be able to walk in the Spirit of Christ or in subjection to the law of God (Rom 8:7-8).
-We will not possess the assurance that He gives, and the wrath of God’s displeasure will continue to abide over us (John 3:36).
+But if we continue to walk according to the fleshly desires, we will set ourselves at enmity with God.
+Therefore, we will not be able to walk in the Spirit of Christ, or in subjection to the law of God (Rom 8:7-8), which is the law of universal righteousness.
+Consequently, we will not possess the assurance that He gives; but we will be left with the wrath of God’s displeasure abiding over us (John 3:36), and consequential separation.

-For more about how to obtain salvation, or to assess if we are truly saved see How do I know if I am saved?
+For more about how to see if we are truly saved see: How do I know if I am saved?